Umayyad tradition of cursing Ali: The Practice

-That this practice was widespread is also the Shia view, while its existence is usually rejected by Sunni scholars, perhaps with the notable exception of Abul A'la Maududi, the founder of the Islamic movement Jamaat-e-Islami.
-Maududi believes that not even al-Masjid al-Nabawi in Medina was exempted from this policy, where Ali and other relatives of Muhammad were cursed next to his grave and in the presence of the descendants of Ali.
-The historian Husain M. Jafri considers this practice a propaganda measure, while the Islamicist Wilferd Madelung suggests that the rule of Mu'awiya was largely legitimized by his revenge for the assassination of Uthman, for which Mu'awiya publicly blamed Ali after the latter dismissed the former as the governor of Syria.
-In a tradition cited by the Sunni historians al-Baladhuri and Ibn Asakir, the Umayyad Marwan explains to the apolitical Ali al-Sajjad that his grandfather Ali ibn Abi Talib was the most temperate (akaff) among early Muslims to Uthman.
-According to this report, Marwan then added that Ali was nevertheless cursed because the Umayyad rule would not be sound otherwise.
-The practice was also perhaps intended to provoke, identify, and then crush the supporters of Ali.
+The practice is viewed by Shias to have been widespread, while its existence is disputed among Sunni scholars, with one notable scholar affirming it being Abul A'la Maududi, the founder of the Islamic movement Jamaat-e-Islami.
+Maududi believed that not even al-Masjid al-Nabawi in Medina was exempted from this policy, where Ali and his relatives were cursed next to Muhammad's grave and in the presence of the descendants of Ali.
+The historian Husain M. Jafri considers this practice a propaganda measure, while the Islamicist Wilferd Madelung suggests that the rule of Mu'awiya was largely legitimized by his revenge for the assassination of Uthman, for which Mu'awiya publicly charged Ali with complicity after the latter dismissed the former as the governor of Syria.

+In a tradition cited by the Sunni historians al-Baladhuri and Ibn Asakir, the Umayyad Marwan ibn al-Hakam explains to the apolitical Ali al-Sajjad that his grandfather Ali ibn Abi Talib was the most temperate (akaff) among early Muslims to Uthman.
+Marwan then added that Ali was nevertheless cursed because the Umayyad rule would not be sound otherwise.
+The practice was also perhaps intended to provoke, identify, and then crush the supporters of Ali, who were considered a threat to Umayyad rule.
 Among its first victims was Hujr ibn Adi.
 Indeed, Ali considered it excusable for his supporters to curse him (under duress) but apparently had not allowed them to dissociate (bara'ah) themselves from him, according to the Islamicist Maria M. Dakake.